Base Prep, Edge Sharpening, and Waxing

 George Merrill, past US Ski Team member, and owner of Artechski has an excellent video of edge tuning here:

 Base wax is the lubricant protecting your P-tex from abrasive snow and ice crystals.
 P-tex comes in 2 forms, Sintered and Extruded.
 Most skis and boards have sintered bases which means the p-tex is porous which allows liquid wax to soak into the base.
 When the base is saturated with wax, the base remains a rich black color, when the wax is skied off, the base gets grey or white looking, see image on left, and can begin to feel rough or fuzzy.
 Most ski wax skis off in about 4 hours of ski time.
-Hertel wax is the longest lasting wax on the market, I've gotten 3 days on fresh snow.
+Hertel wax is the longest lasting wax on the market, as many as 3 days on fresh snow.
 To maintain bases, it is recommend to wax every day on snow.
 If a fresh hot waxing has been done, a rub on wax can be applied on top of the wax easily and quickly often getting more ski time out of a hot wax.
 Great info from Artechski on hot waxing here:

 After wax has cooled, it's not very smooth.
 Scraping to smooth the wax is needed, then a thorough brushing.
 Minimally, a nylon brush is good to have, and a brass brush and even a horsehair is beneficial.
 Brushing is done until the structure is clearly visible, if the structure is not visible after brushing a few times, more scraping is needed.
 Work from stiffest to softest brush, the more you brush the base, especially with the horsehair, the smoother, faster and easier to ski.
 Another great video from Artechski here: